Universities of Wisconsin AI News and Initiatives

 Applied AI & Co‑Innovation Lab

-• UWM leverages AI to enhance teaching, learning, and research, anchored by its Center for Excellence in Teaching & Learning.
+• UWM leverages AI to enhance teaching, learning, research, and operations, anchored by its Center for Excellence in Teaching & Learning (CETL), which offers AI-focused workshops, Active Teaching Lab sessions, and guidance for integrating generative AI into courses.

 UW-Oshkosh